-While lithium battery materials are getting most of the attention in the market and the media, demand for lithium in high strength glass products is also expected to grow.
+While lithium battery materials are getting most of the attention in the market and the media, demand for lithium in high strength glass products is also growing.
 Many existing and new high strength glass formulations for automotive, aircraft, cell phones, and video displays where durability and light weight are key, require lithium to achieve the desired properties.
 Avalon's new "Super Petalite" product is well-suited for this market.
 Global lithium prices are stabilizing with lithium carbonate reportedly averaging US\$12,200/tonne in late 2018, while spodumene concentrate prices (6% Li2O, FOB Australia) remain stable at approximately US\$875/tonne.
+In early 2019 the lithium prices are down a bit with new supplies of concentrate from Australia causing inventories to rise.
+Benchmark Minerals expects lithium hydroxide and carbonate prices to remain between US\$ 10,000 and US\$16,500 per tonne to 2020.

-Numerous expressions of interest have been received from potential customers for the Company's lithium industrial mineral products and discussions on off-take commitments with potential partners from Europe and China were accelerated during the Quarter following completion of the PEA.
-These have helped to define the probable market size for the petalite product, allowing the Company to finalize an appropriate production capacity for the Phase 1 plant for the purposes of the updated PEA.
-With demand for lithium growing rapidly and few advanced lithium projects ready to commence production, the Company is well-positioned to bring a new supply to the market to serve priority customers, once project financing is in place.
+Numerous expressions of interest have been received from potential customers for the Company's lithium mineral products and discussions on off-take commitments with potential partners from Europe and China were accelerated during the Quarter following completion of the PEA.
+There has also been new interest from China, Japan and Brazil following reports of global petalite supply shortages during the Quarter.
+Accordingly, the Company is now developing a work plan with a potential new partner to extract up to a 5,000 tonne bulk sample of the petalite ore for pilot plant processing this summer.
+With demand for lithium growing rapidly and few advanced lithium projects ready to commence production, the Company is well-positioned to bring a new supply of lithium minerals to the market to serve priority customers, once project financing is in place.